fpc/FPCSource/rtl/wince/readme.txt

 WinCE port
 ==========

-The WinCE port is quite complete and usable.
+WinCE port is quite complete and usable.
 The port was started and maintained by Yury Sidorov.
 Oliver (Oro06) ported WinCE API headers.

 Status
 ------
 * The 2.1.x compiler has compiler support WinCE.
 * ARM and i386 (old WinCE emulator) CPUs are supported.
+* The following platforms are supported:
+  * Pocket PC 2002 – WinCE version: 3.0
+  * Pocket PC 2003 – WinCE version: 4.20
+  * Pocket PC 2003 Second Edition – WinCE version: 4.21
 * Base units are complete.
 * Windows unit is almost complete.
 Delphi compatible declarations is not ready.